McDic/Highliner/README.md

 ### How to make specific players to join teams

 You can assign whoever you want to both red and blue teams.
-However, this works on only on idle mode(no game, tutorial, replay is ongoing).
+However, this works on only either idle mode or replay mode.

 - `/function highliner:admin/assign_redblue {red: "PLAYER_NAME1", blue: "PLAYER_NAME2"}`